storelocatorjs/storelocator/README.md

 ### Commercial license

 If you want to use Storelocatorjs to develop commercial sites, themes, projects, and applications, the Commercial License is the appropriate license.
 With this option, your source code is kept proprietary.
-Purchase a Storelocatorjs Commercial License at https://yoriiis.github.io/storelocatorjs/licenses.html#purchasing.
+Purchase a Storelocatorjs Commercial License on the [license page](https://yoriiis.github.io/storelocatorjs/licenses.html#purchasing).

 ### Open source license